Plan Your Military Divorce For Success—For You And Your Family

 A court may also require the providing spouse to maintain life insurance that would cover child or alimony support payments for a specific period.

 Note, however, that such payments for either child support or alimony are automatic.
-Maryland courts consider the entire family dynamic and financial situation.
+Courts consider the entire family dynamic and financial situation.

-With some evidence provided by your military divorce lawyer, some Maryland judges may rule that the situation requires the former military spouse to provide the servicemember with child support or alimony payments – not the other way around.
+With some evidence provided by your military divorce lawyer, some judges may rule that the situation requires the former military spouse to provide the servicemember with child support or alimony payments, not the other way around.

 “The Law Offices of James E. Crawford [went] above and beyond my expectations.
 Every single employee interaction was not only pleasant, but also extremely effective.
 I sleep better at night, knowing they are here to help.”